hmcts/finrem-ccd-definitions/README.md

 It's also important to note that once you update to a new reference (i.e you commit a change to the `ccd-definition-processor` _file_) you need to make sure everyone else runs `yarn setup` again to get the updated reference as well.

+## Feature toggle
+If you want to test something on local, aat or demo env, but don't want to release it on prod make sure you move all definitions you don't want to release to a file with suffix "-nonprod.json".

+To do it, you need to create a folder for files related to that xlsx tab, eg: "AuthorisationCaseEvent" where you move the production file "AuthorisationCaseEvent.json" and you create another one with definitions you don't want to release yet (eg. AuthorisationCaseEvent-noprod.json, but can be any name such as "definitions-for-bsp-ABC-nonprod.json").

+When "toggled off" definitions can be released, just move them to the prod file and remove them from nonprod file.
+Then follow the typical release process.

 ## Release to AAT / DEMO / ITHC: